 Abstract-This paper gives a novel approach to edge-aware image manipulation.
-Our method processes a Gaussian pyramid from coarse to fine, and at each level, we apply a nonlinear filter bank to the neighborhood of each pixel.
-Outputs of these spatially-varying filters are merged using global optimization, and this optimization problem is solved using an explicit mixeddomain (real space and DCT transform space) solution, which is efficient, accurate, and easy-to-implement.
+Our method processes a Gaussian pyramid from coarse to fine, and at each level, applies a nonlinear filter bank to the neighborhood of each pixel.
+Outputs of these spatially-varying filters are merged using global optimization.
+The optimization problem is solved using an explicit mixed-domain (real space and DCT transform space) solution, which is efficient, accurate, and easy-to-implement.
 We demonstrate applications of our method to a set of problems including detail and contrast manipulation, HDR compression, non-photorealistic rendering, and haze removal.